RauliL/levite/README.md

 [Vi]: https://en.wikipedia.org/wiki/Vi_(text_editor)
 [CSV]: https://en.wikipedia.org/wiki/Comma-separated_values

-## TODO

-- Support for more than 4 columns.

 ## How to compile

 You need [CMake] and C++17 capable compiler to do this.
 Does not work on